nodeca/pica/README.md

 If error happens, pica will reset `.WEBGL` property and dump error.
 Then in will fallback to more safe methods.

+We encourage you to help us test this mode!
+We need your feedback!

 API